RossBoylan/mccli/bin/python/Notes.md

 ### rowLabels

 Ordinarily, the program assumes that the first column of the tables contains row headings.
 If this value is `false`, without quotes, then the first column is considered data.

+### danger
+If present and `true` indicates to use caution when varying this file.
+Currently, it is set for 2 new variables (`pcvd` and `modpr`) that ordinarily require manual calibration of the model.

+`danger` is new in v3.6.0.

 ### Miscellaneous details
 Data rows are identified as lines whose first non-blank character is a digit.
 This allows automatic skipping of the descriptive information usually appearing above tables.